Chapter 1. Hawaii, Garden Hoes, and Holiness

 Mission Division and the Board of General Superintendents about a new missionary

 We did not talk much about the "where" of a new assignment.
-We were more concerned that we
+We were more concerned about

-be sent to a place where we would be the most useful missionaries possible.
-Our discussions
+being able to go to a place where we would be the most useful missionaries possible.
+Our

-with general church leaders centered on what we would be doing rather than
+discussions with general church leaders centered on what we would be doing rather

-where we would be doing it.
-We never openly expressed a preference for the Haiti
+than where we would be doing it.
+We never openly expressed a preference for the

 - Are you starting a new work in Haiti?